html-next/svg-icon-optimizer/README.md

 **Optimizations**

-- 1. less-repetitive inline-svg usage keepng your payloads smaller.
+- 1. less-repetitive inline-svg usage - which keeps your payloads smaller.
 You get this just by using icons as components.
-You don't even nede this addon for that <3>
+You don't even nede this addon for that <3 !
 - 2. tree-shake unused icons.
 You get this purely by using embroider for your build, no other configuration required!
-You don't even need this addon for that <3
+You don't even need this addon for that <3 !
 - 3. don't ship SVGs as JS code.
-Using this addon your SVGs will be extracted to `public/assets/component-icons/**/*.svg.
+Using this addon your SVGs will be extracted to `public/assets/component-icons/**/*.svg`.
 This reduces the JS bundle size and allows for these images to be served from cache.
 We'll even keep a stable fingerprint for them between builds if they haven't changed.
 The magic here is `use`, your components are converted into this still tree-shakeable form:

 ```hbs
 <svg ...attributes xmlns="http://www.w3.org/2000/svg">